Germination timing based on current soil temperature readings from your nearest monitoring station.

 Houston sits in the transition zone: both cool-season and warm-season grasses grow here, and peak summer soil averages around 82°F. Tall fescue is the usual cool-season pick for its heat tolerance; Bermuda and zoysia are the warm-season options.
 The calendar below shows both windows.

-The average first frost near Houston is November 1, from NOAA frost normals measured 610 miles away.
-Cool-season seedlings need about 42 days of root growth before a hard freeze, so counting back from the frost date puts the last safe seeding day around September 20.
+The typical first freeze (32°F) near Houston is December 25, from NOAA 1991-2020 frost normals measured 5 miles away.
+Cool-season seedlings need about 42 days of root growth before that freeze, so counting back from it puts the last safe seeding day around October 7.
 Seed later than that and roots will not establish before dormancy; the seed usually survives winter, but germination and coverage suffer.

 Typical 2-inch soil temperature by month near Houston, from multi-year station averages, with the seeding verdict for each grass family.
 Confirm against the current reading above before you put seed down.